King Hezekiah becomes gravely ill. The LORD miraculously heals Hezekiah.

 I will add fifteen years to your life.
 In verse 1 above, Hezekiah was told that his death was near.
 But now it is deferred for 15 more years.

 QUESTION: when we receive an unsavory message from the LORD God, is it unchangeable?

 The experiences of Hezekiah and Isaiah suggest not.
 It was as if the LORD God changed his mind.

 Many people believe that by fasting and praying, by waging spiritual warfare, they can coax the LORD God into changing his mind.

 VERSE 6.
 I will deliver you and this city out of the hand of the king of Assyria, and I will defend this city.

 VERSE 7.
 This shall be the sign to you from the LORD, that the LORD will do this thing that he has spoken.

 VERSE 8.
 Behold, I will cause the shadow on the sundial, which has gone down on the sundial of Ahaz with the sun, to return backward ten steps.” ’ ” So the sun returned ten steps on the sundial on which it had gone down.

+the sun returned ten steps.
 How this miracle of the reversal of the sun’s shadow occurred is not known.
-Perhaps the earth’s rotation was reversed or perhaps the sun’s rays were somehow refracted.

 VERSE 9.
 The writing of Hezekiah king of Judah, when he had been sick, and had recovered of his sickness.